East of the Sun (and West of the Moon)

 "East of the Sun (and West of the Moon)" is a popular song written by Brooks Bowman, an undergraduate member of Princeton University's Class of 1936, for the 1934 production of the Princeton Triangle Club's production of Stags at Bay.
-It was published in 1934 by Santly Bros. and soon became a hallmark of the Princeton Tigertones, Princeton University's signature all-male a cappella group.
+It was published in 1934 by Santly Bros. and soon became a hallmark of the Princeton Tigertones, one of Princeton University's signature all-male a cappella groups.
 The Princeton Triangle Club performs the number every year at its annual Frosh Week show, and it is also sung by the Princeton Nassoons.
 It has remained part of the standard jazz repertoire since the 1950s.